 Each time the Capitals step on the ice, you can bet on the outcome of the game and dozens of events or outcomes within it.
 Sportsbooks release NHL game lines with plenty of time to spare, but the odds can fluctuate before the puck drops for the opening faceoff.
-Check our live feed below for the best available Washington Capitals betting odds from top VA sportsbooks.
+There are also several other popular markets to explore, including props and futures.

 Prop bets are “game within the game” bets on specific accomplishments.
 Futures bets are on how the entire season might play out.
 Let’s take a closer look at how they both work.